 - APIs enabling engagement through customer interaction

 - Driving impact through ongoing innovation

-Better anticipation of customer through better insights
+Better anticipation of the customer through better insights

 APIs enable banks and financial institutions to push past the current banking system and develop and deploy products based on what customers will need.
 Banks are tapping into social media and other digital channel data to determine customer needs and behavior.
-With the right insights, banks can develop deeper understanding of what customers anticipate and create micro-segments to improve marketing, operations, and business focus.
+With the right insights, banks can develop a deeper understanding of what customers anticipate and create micro-segments to improve marketing, operations, and business focus.
 For example, if a customer's digital footprint indicates an impending property purchase, banks can make a timely offer of attractive housing loans.

 Many banks are introducing AI-powered chatbots, backed by conversational AI abilities, to improve engagement.
 Financial advisory bots, such as Eno from Capital One or Ally Assist from Ally Bank, offer financial management solutions and easy banking facilities.
 Chatbots utilize APIs to integrate with data management platforms; allowing banks to analyze the extracted data and derive insights to anticipate customer behavior.